douglasgreen/outlines/computing/databases/mysql.md

 #### 2. Creating, Modifying, and Deleting Tables

 -   Creating a Table: To create a table within a database, use `CREATE TABLE table_name (column1 datatype, column2 datatype, ...);`.
 Each column in the table is defined with a name and a data type.
 -   Modifying a Table: To change the structure of an existing table, use the `ALTER TABLE` command.
-For example, `ALTER TABLE table_name ADD column_name datatype;` to add a new column, or `ALTER TABLE table_name MODIFY COLUMN column_name datatype;` to change a column\'s data type.
+For example, `ALTER TABLE table_name ADD column_name datatype;` to add a new column, or `ALTER TABLE table_name MODIFY COLUMN column_name datatype;` to change a column's data type.
 -   Deleting a Table: To delete a table, use `DROP TABLE table_name;`.
 Like dropping a database, this removes the table and its data permanently.

 #### 3. Understanding Data Types